 Assemble the Garland

 Mark the top of each embroidered flag for stitching the string through.
-Measure 3/4" from the top and mark at 1", 3", 4" and 6" across.
+Measure 3/4 inch from the top and then mark at 1, 3, 4, and 6-inch mark across.

 Cut a 4-yard piece of perle cotton and thread your needle.
 Slide the needle all the way to the center, doubling the thread.

 Stitch through each flag, coming up from the back at the first marking, down through the second, and so on.
-Slide the flag across the doubled perle cotton, and continue adding banner pieces.
+Slide the flag across the floss, and continue adding banner pieces.
 Space the flags evenly.